-If your paint doesn’t include primer, follow the painting techniques in Step 6 with a paint primer and allow it to dry thoroughly before repeating Step 6 for your first color coat.
+If your paint doesn’t include primer, follow the painting techniques in Step 6 with a spray primer formulated for use on metal, such as Rust-Oleum Metal Primer Spray Paint (view on Amazon).
+Allow it to dry thoroughly before repeating Step 6 for your first color coat.

 These techniques will ensure smooth, even results.
 Repeat with as many as three applications, working in light, even coats.